Prime-Friendly-Wager/Friendly-Wager/README.md

 First you will need to establish a SERVER_SESSION_SECRET to keep your application secure.
 Here's a site that can help you generate a secret: https://passwordsgenerator.net/.
 NOTE This secret should be more than 8 characters.
 Having a secret key that is less than 8 characters or leaving it as "superDuperSecret" will result in a warning from the app.

 The NFL client id and client secret must be requested from the NFL and they are quite restrictive on usage.
 Email them at fantasy.football@nfl.com.
-The Odds Api key can be request from [the Odds Api](https://the-odds-api.com/).
+The Odds Api key can be requested from [the Odds Api](https://the-odds-api.com/).
 There is a free option available with 500 uses per month.

 ## Installation